 A former player under coach Pitts at King University, J.T.
 Blair joined the men's basketball staff prior to the 2013-14 season.
 He spent the 2012-13 season as an assistant at Lees-McRae College.
-He also serves as the head coach of the Tornado junior varsity team.
+He also served as the head coach of the Tornado developmental team for four years.

 The 2013-14 season saw the Tornado break the school record for three-point baskets in a game when they connected on 27 triples in their 131-69 win over Mars Hill University in the second game of the year.
 King also came within two points of the 44 year old school record for points in a game.
 In all, Blair helped guide the Tornado to an overall record of 16-13, going 11-5 in Conference Carolinas play.
 King finished only one game out of first place, and finished as conference tournament runners-up to Limestone College.